Healthy Homes Assessment Wellington Central

 Healthy Homes Assessment Services

-Did you be aware that the Healthy Homes Standards came into effect on the 1st of July 2021?
-Landlords now have to ensure their Wellington Central rental properties meet the minimum Healthy Homes Standards within 90 days of the start of any new or renewed tenancy, and all private rentals are required to be fully conforming by the 1st July 2024.
+Did you not know that Healthy Homes Standards came into effect on the 1st July 2021?
+The landlords are now required to make sure that their Wellington Central rental properties meet the minimum Healthy Homes Standards within 90 days of the start of any renewal or new tenancy and all private rental properties are required to be fully certified by 1 July 2024.

 The areas covered by the Healthy Homes Standards are:

-We can assess your rental property to determine if it meets the NZ Healthy Homes and Residential Tenancy Acts standards.
-After the assessment, we will advise you or your property manager about the tasks needed to be completed. requirements to be done and provide a report with all the information required for your tenancy agreement’s Healthy Home Statement of Compliance.
+We will evaluate your rental property to check if it meets the NZ Healthy Homes and Residential Tenancy Acts standards.
+After assessing, we will advise you or your property manager of any work which needs to be completed, and offer the report with all the information needed for your tenancy agreement’s Healthy Home Statement of Compliance.

-Failure to meet the obligations under the Healthy Homes Standards is a breach in the Residential Tenancies Act 1986, and any landlord who is found to be not complying may be liable for as much as $7,200 and additional healthier homes relevant fines.
+Failure to fulfill the requirements of the Healthy Homes Standards is a violation of the Residential Tenancies Act 1986, and any landlord found to not conforming to the standards could be held accountable for as much as $7,200 and additional healthier homes relevant fines.

 Call Now (04) 280 6779